 Its entrance, with a small replica of the Manaca-Iznaga tower (which sits 14km outside the town), gives no indication of the character of a place that holds UNESCO World Heritage status.

-Reports vary about how many mills there were (40 and 70) but what does seem commonly agreed is that over 30,000 slaves worked here.
+Reports vary about how many mills there were (40 to 70) but what does seem commonly agreed, is that over 30,000 slaves worked here.

 The cobbled streets of Trinidad are lined by colourful houses…

 …with decorative grills over the windows…

 …and above them hang the festoons of jumbled electrical and telephone wires that one comes to expect in Cuba.

 The centre of Trinidad is all that most tourists see.